-If you’re deciding what material to purchase for your metal roof, you may have come across terms like steel, galvalume, and galvanized.
-So what’s the difference between these three options?
-And how do you know which one is right for you?
+When deciding what material to purchase for your metal roof, you may have come across various options like steel, copper, aluminum, galvanized, and galvalume.
+Among them, the last two are the most popular.
+So what’s the difference, and how do you know which one is right for you?

 Weighing the pros and cons of galvalume and galvanized roofing can certainly be confusing.
 And since installing a new roof can already be a costly and stressful process, we’re eager to offer our expertise.
 We’ve created a helpful guide to walk you through choosing the right roofing material for your needs.